Desantnikov/arduino_volume_control/README.md

 Basically you just place your hand inside this box and swing it up and down.
 And volume is changes according to your hand's Y position.
+Volume control and media play/pause will work only on windows

 <pre>
 _____-